Allen-Synthesis/EuroPi/software/contrib/arp.md

   indicated scale are played
 - `din` is a trigger input that changes the current note of the arpeggio
-- `ain` is a CV output that takes 0-10V, allowing transposition control over the root noote.
+- `ain` is a CV output that takes 0-10V, allowing transposition control over the root note.
 Note that the octave of the transposition is ignored; only the quantized semitone is applied
 - `k1` sets the root octave (0-5 octaves)
 - `k2` changes the octave range (1-5 octaves)